BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 1 - v2.pdf.md

-to amend non-essential elements of this Directive, *inter alia*, by supplementing it with non-essential elements, they must be adopted in accordance with the regulatory proce­ dure with scrutiny laid down in Article 5a of Decision 1999/468/EC.
+to amend non-essential elements of this Directive, *inter alia*, by supplementing it with non-essential elements, they must be adopted in accordance with the regulatory proce­ dure with scrutiny laid down in Article 5a of Decision/EC.

 (133) Since the objectives of this Directive cannot be sufficiently achieved by the Member States and can therefore, by rea­